Gauges and Instruments on a Semi Truck's Dashboard

-- Low vacuum warning light.
-A warning light will emit when something is wrong with oil level, water level, low air pressure, and/or low vacuum pressure.
+- A warning light will emit when something is wrong with oil level, water level, low air pressure, or low vacuum pressure.

-- High beam light.
-A light should come on when high beams are deployed. **Note: The light switch may either be on the dashboard, a turn signal handle or on the floor near your pedals.**
+- A light should come on when high beams are deployed.
+The light switch may either be on the dashboard, on a turn signal handle, or on the floor near your pedals.

-- Differential lock warning light.
-This light remains on as long as your differential is in the locked position
+- This light remains on as long as your differential is in the locked position.

-- Charging circuit warning light.
-This light warns you if your battery is not charging
+- This light warns you if your battery is not charging.

 - Cab lock light

-The CMVs owner's manual will, of course, be a helpful tool to find these switches and gauges, and also to determine what their particular warnings mean.
-Every time you are in a new CMV take the time to become familiar with the dashboard.
-Locate the owner's manual so that if you have a problem, you can quickly reference and/or diagnose the problem.
+The CMV's owner's manual is a helpful tool for finding these switches and gauges and also for determining what their particular warnings mean.
+Every time you are in a new CMV, take the time to become familiar with the dashboard.
+Locate the owner's manual and read it thoroughly before operating the vehicle so that if you encounter a problem, you can quickly learn about and perhaps diagnose the issue.